 How do you do a Langtang Trek?

-Well, Langtang Valley is only approachable from one trekking route.
+Well, Langtang Trek is only approachable from one trekking route.
 From Kathmandu, you need to take a tourist bus or public vehicle that takes you to Syabrubesi.
-You shall get to the Lama hotel and reach Langtang Village on the 3rd day: Kyanjin Gompa, one day of walk from Langtang village.
+You shall get to the Lama Hotel and reach Langtang Village on the 3rd day: Kyanjin Gompa, one day of walk from Langtang village.
 We stopped here for a day to explore Tserko Ri and quickly walked down to Lama Hotel.
 The next day shall be in Syabrubesi, and the drive to Kathmandu is about 8 hours from there.

 For a side trip to Gosaikunda, you should return to Lama Hotel and Thulo Syabru before heading towards Sing Gompa.
 Gosainkunda is just one day of walking from Sing Gompa.
 For the Helambu trek, one need to trek to Ghopte and Melanche Ghyang.
 From there, you get to Tarkeghyang, Kakani, and Melamche Bazar.

-Trekking is the only way to get to Langtang village, i.e. no road network can take you there.
+Trekking is the only way to get to Langtang village, i.e., no road network can take you there.
 If you want a luxurious trip here, you can charter a helicopter with Kyanjin Gompa and Gosaikunda Landing.

 No, having a guide for the Langtang Trek is not compulsory.
 The governments of Nepal have marked some trekking regions of Nepal, like Manang, TSUM valley, Dolpo, etc., as restricted regions.
 And since Langtang is not one of those restricted regions, it’s not legally compulsory to have a guide for Langtang Trek.
 Independent and solo trekking is welcomed in Langtang.